Abdul-Sayed/javascript-notes/OOP/OOP.md

 			}
 		}

-Inherit one class into another class with extends
 		class Programmer extends Person {
 			Constructor(name,age,language) {
 				super(name,age);     // Inherit the properties assigned in the parent with super